Children's Online Privacy Protection Act: Background

 The act applies to websites and online services operated for commercial purposes that are either directed toward children under 13 or have actual knowledge that children under 13 are providing information online.
 Most recognized non-profit organizations are exempt from most of the requirements of COPPA.
 However, the Supreme Court ruled that non-profits operated for the benefit of their members' commercial activities are subject to FTC regulation and consequently COPPA as well.
 The type of "verifiable parental consent" that is required before collecting and using information provided by children under 13 is based upon a "sliding scale" set forth in a Federal Trade Commission regulation that takes into account the manner in which the information is being collected and the uses to which the information will be put.

-With technological advancements children have become more accustomed to using online services in their everyday lives.
+With technological advancements, children have become more accustomed to using online services in their everyday lives.
 Though COPPA tries to keep children's personal information and data safe, enforcement remains inconsistent.
 There are many apps and websites that are accessible by children that do not comply with COPPA rules.
-Furthermore, even if those apps do have terms and conditions that correlate with COPPA rules, many times the terms are vast and not legible by the young children.
-Many privacy policies do not disclose the extent of information they are sharing to a third-party.
-Many times developers are unaware of the target audience their app or website will reach making it more difficult to incorporate COPPA rules to protect children.
+Furthermore, even if those apps do have terms and conditions that correlate with COPPA rules, many times the terms are vast and not legible by the children.
+Many privacy policies do not disclose the extent of information they are sharing to a third party.
+Many times developers are unaware of the target audience their app or website will reach, making it more difficult to incorporate COPPA rules to protect children.
 This can expose children to privacy risk and lead to leaking sensitive information.
-Studies have shown that data taken from children has been provided to third party advertising, which leads to promoting content that leads to impulse spending or promoting unhealthy products.
+Studies have shown that data taken from children has been provided to third-party advertising, which leads to promoting content that leads to impulse spending or promoting unhealthy products.

 COPPA 2.0 was introduced to expand the age range covered by COPPA to minors under 17.
 It was introduced in the Senate alongside the Kids Online Safety Act (KOSA).
 Both KOSA and COPPA 2.0 passed the Senate on a 91–3 vote on July 30, 2024.
 COPPA 2.0 would have required youth aged 13, 14, 15 or 16 to consent to the processing of their own data, but would not have required the parents of 13-16 year olds to consent to the data processing.
 COPPA 2.0, as well as KOSA, had not passed the House when the 118th US Congress expired on January 3, 2025.
+It was reintroduced in the Senate and passed unanimously in March 2026.